fierceoj/triage-tools/malwhere/README.md

 ![alt text](../screenshots/powershell_multistage_shellcode.png)

-You could then convert the bytes to hex using a simple line of code in the Python interpreter to obtain the final shellcode for post-triage investigation.
+You could then convert the bytes to hex using a simple line of code in the normal Python interpreter to obtain the final shellcode for post-triage investigation.

 ![alt text](../screenshots/shellcode_tohex.png)